omeka/omeka-s-enduser/docs/modules/csvimport.md

 If you have multiple inputs for a single property, you can separate them with a secondary *multivalue separator*.
 For example, a work with multiple authors (E.B.
 White and William Strunk Jr.) with the column for Creator containing "E.B.
 White; William Strunk Jr" has a semicolon (;) as the multivalue separator.
 When imported into Omeka S, each of these would appear as a separate entry in the property (Creator: E.B.
 White and Creator: William Strunk Jr.)

 ### Automapping
-The module can automap column headers if they conform to the property terms of your installation's [vocabularies](../content/vocabularies.md).
+The module will automatically automap column headers if they conform to the property terms of your installation's [vocabularies](../content/vocabularies.md).
 For example, a CSV file with a column header "dcterms:title" would automap to the Dublin Core Title property when the CSV is loaded for mapping.

 To find the terms you should use for your column headers, go to the Vocabularies tab from the admin dashboard.
 Click on the number of properties for the vocabulary you want to use (Dublin Core in the image below)